rht-labs/mlops-exercise/docs/1-a-new-environment/README.md

 # Exercise 1 - The Rise of the Cluster
-> Install the cluster, configure infrastructure applications
+> Create the development environment, deploy the required tools to experimentation

 ## 👨‍🍳 Exercise Intro